PickZ-org/PickZ/README.md

 ## Built With

-This project wouldn't exist without the helps of:
+This project wouldn't exist without the help of:

 * [Laravel](https://laravel.com/)
 * [AdminLTE](https://adminlte.io/)